 Are you flexible?
 I’m not.
 And we’ve all widened our eyes in amazement – or winced in pain, at the sight of a yogi twisting themselves into a pretzel!
 The truth is… you don’t already have to be flexible!
 That’s why many wanting to increase flexibility look to yoga in the first place.
 So don’t worry, you’ll get there!
 The flexibility gained with a consistent practice supports functional movement – the basic movements of your everyday life – such as getting out of a chair, reaching and lifting.

 Yoga also aids good posture, and can prevent and relieve pain from injuries.
 While it’s not recommended to take class with severe body pain, yoga has been known to alleviate mild pain and discomfort like with sciatica and inflammation.
 Yoga even improves athletic and fitness performance!
 In other words, having a regular practice is a good complement to the physical activities and workouts you already do.
 Stretching lengthens the muscle, and muscle strength increases by utilizing your own body weight and engaging/stabilizing certain muscle groups that might not get as much attention.
 Check out this article written on BodyBuilders.com breaking down how it helps with training!

 Much like any workout, it may take some time and consistency to see and feel the results.
-The instructors leading Summit’s Yoga Fusion, Yin Acita Yoga and Classic Yoga & Wellness Exploration Program guide you through each movement and sequence in an educational manner.
+The instructor leading Summit’s Yoga Fusion and Yin Acita Yoga guides you through each movement and sequence in an educational manner.
 So following along is easy, and you’ll learn along the way!
 Modifications are also offered to go lighter or deeper into poses – meaning all levels are welcome to join!